judefdiv/gdscpp/README.md

 # GDScpp

-GDScpp is a C++ library that make GDS file manipulation easier. __Even though GDScpp can be compiled as a stand along program, it is intended to be used as a library.__
+GDScpp is a C++ library that make GDS file manipulation easier. __Even though GDScpp can be compiled as a stand-alone program, it is intended to be used as a library.__

 Version: 1.0

 ## Features

-* GDS to ASCII.
+* Convert GDS data to ASCII.
-* Easily create GDS file.
+* Easily create GDS files.
-* Importing GDS files.
+* Import GDS files.
 * Extract the root GDS structures.
 * Create a hierarchy diagram of all the GDS structure dependencies.
 * Direct importing of GDS files with redundancy checking